PHX2600/The-Archive/forum/Meeting Discussions/0305 - September 2008.md

 Posted by **PHLAK** on Tue August 26th, 2008 01:06:07 AM

 I got this Friday off!
-Sarah (I guess she's going as &quot;Rabbit&quot; now) and I will be joining you all at the coffee house!
+Sarah (I guess she's going as "Rabbit" now) and I will be joining you all at the coffee house!

 --------------------------------------------------------------------------------